Alex Bregman: Draft and minor leagues

 Bregman signed with the Astros in June 2015 for a $5.9 million signing bonus.
-He made his professional debut with the Quad Cities River Bandits of the Class A Midwest League in late June.
-In late July, the Astros promoted Bregman to the Lancaster JetHawks of the Class A-Advanced California League.
-Playing shortstop for the two teams, he batted an aggregate .294/.366/.415 in 272 at bats.
+He made his professional debut with the Quad Cities River Bandits of the Single-A Midwest League in late June.
+In late July, the Astros promoted Bregman to the Lancaster JetHawks of the High-A California League.
+Playing shortstop for the two teams, he batted a combined .294/.366/.415 in 311 plate appearances.

-Bregman started 2016 with the AA Corpus Christi Hooks in the Texas League, hitting .297/.415 (second in the league)/.559 (third) with 14 home runs and a .975 OPS in 236 at bats.
-He was named the league's Player of the Week on April 17, and was named a AA mid-season All-Star.
-In AAA with the Fresno Grizzlies, in 18 games he hit .333/.373/.641/1.015.
-Between the two teams, in 80 games he hit .306/.406/.580 with 71 runs, 20 home runs, and 61 RBIs in 314 at bats, while playing 64 games at shortstop and 13 at third base.
+Bregman started 2016 with the Double-A Corpus Christi Hooks in the Texas League, hitting .297/.415 (second in the league)/.559 (third) with 14 home runs and a .975 OPS in 285 plate appearances.
+He was named the league's Player of the Week on April 17 and was named a Double-A mid-season All-Star.
+In Triple-A with the Fresno Grizzlies, in 18 games he hit .333/.373/.641.
+Between the two teams, in 80 games he hit .306/.406/.580 with 71 runs, 20 home runs, and 61 RBI in 314 at-bats, while playing 64 games at shortstop and 13 at third base.

 USA Today named Bregman the 2016 Minor League Player of the Year.
 Bregman was also named MLB Pipeline 2016 Hitter of the Year, and was selected as the third baseman for the MLB Pipeline 2016 Prospect Team of the Year.
 In addition, he was named the 2016 Astros' Minor League Player of the Year, ESPN.com Prospect of the Year, and a Baseball America Minor League All-Star.

-Houston Astros (2016–present)
+Major leagues

-Rookie season (2016)
+2016: Rookie season

 On July 25, 2016, the Astros purchased Bregman's contract from the Grizzlies, adding him to their 25-man roster.
 He made his major league debut at third base against the New York Yankees that same day.
-He was the first position player from the 2015 Draft to debut in the Major Leagues.
+He was the first position player from the 2015 draft to debut in the Major Leagues.
 After he was hitless in his first 17 major league at bats through five games, the Astros moved him up to second in the batting order, to get him better pitches and demonstrate their confidence in him.

 Bregman recorded his first major league hit on July 31 against the Detroit Tigers, with a single into center field.
 His first home run came at home on August 16, tying the game against the Cardinals in the first inning with a two-run home run to right field at Minute Maid Park.
 For the 2016 season, he batted .264/.313/.478 with 8 home runs and 34 RBIs in 49 games.
 His slugging percentage was the seventh-best of any Astros rookie all-time.
 With 2015 AL Rookie of the Year Carlos Correa at shortstop, Bregman played 40 games at third base and four at shortstop.